Try Kendrick Trade for Free and Feel the Difference

 Save Money

-The complexity of the US-Mexico-Canada Free Trade Agreement makes it difficult for manufacturers to comply without the support of costly experts.
+The complexity of US Free Trade Agreements makes it difficult for manufacturers to comply without the support of costly experts.

 Inaccurate claims can result in requests for information from customs, audits, and penalties.